 It is therefore recognised in the Contract Certainty guidelines and by Lloyd's that retrospective endorsements cannot always be avoided and there may be good reason that endorsements need to be backdated.

 Nevertheless, the Contract Certainty guidelines require that wherever possible, the parties should have complete and final agreement of all terms prior to inception.
+It is important to note that if DXC require a change to be made for the FDO signing, there is no requirement for the endorsement to be backdated to inception.

 The risks of excessive or improper use of retrospective endorsements are that: